 Whether you’re the eggs and bacon type, team pancakes or team waffles, an early riser or a breakfast-for-dinner kind of person, you’re sure to find your cup of tea (or orange juice, apple juice or coffee) here in Wisconsin.
 Check out a few of our favorite breakfast stops!

 There are two major reasons why Mickie’s Dairy Bar has been one of the most iconic stops in Madison since 1946: its breakfasts and its mom-and-pop diner feel.
 If you’re going on a Saturday, though, plan to wait in line – the loaded Scrambler has crowds lined up around the block, and it’s well worth it.

-Another diner with an old-school feel, this Northwoods gem serves up the American roadside diner experience, complete with classic breakfast options, such as French toast, two eggs with bacon and toast, a New York breakfast sandwich, and Norwegian Cakes.
+Another diner with an old-school feel, this Northwoods gem serves up the American roadside diner experience, complete with classic breakfast options, such as French toast, two eggs with bacon and toast, a breakfast sammich, and Norwegian Cakes.
 You’ll feel like you’re starring in Grease.

 Frank’s has been voted the Best Diner in Kenosha County for seven straight years, and it’s the home of gigantic buttermilk pancakes, fluffy omelets, Garbage Plates (known elsewhere as scramblers or skillets) and breakfast specials every weekend.

 The Wooden Chair was a regular stop for me during my college days.
 Its assortment of cute, eclectic wooden chairs and, more importantly, its famous breakfasts, make it a local favorite.
 Choices like the huevos rancheros omelette, corned beef omelette, Greek omelette, banana walnut pancakes and Belgian waffles make The Wooden Chair a must.